 The Keren Chanan & Miriam Vim Widow and Orphan Fund and the Jack Fogel Orphan Fund help Israel's needy widows and orphans live their lives with dignity, by supplying much needed funds to cover a myriad of vital expenses.

-Cooperation with programs such as our Big Brothers and Big Sisters pair adult mentors with children who need that extra, reliable shoulder to lean on.
-Our food programs including Food Boxes and Shabbat Chicken ensure that these families, who are likely to go hungry--don't.
+Cooperation with our food programs including Food Boxes and Shabbat Chicken ensure that these families, who are likely to go hungry--don't.

-Every donation to Yad Eliezer's Widows and Orphans Fund helps keep a heartbroken family afloat, preventing them from slipping into financial & emotional despair, accompanying them as they slowly work to build their lives, anew.
+Every donation to American Friends of Yad Eliezer's Widows and Orphans Fund helps keep a heartbroken family afloat, preventing them from slipping into financial & emotional despair, accompanying them as they slowly work to build their lives, anew.

 Over 800 widows and 5000+ children are assisted through this fund.